Tks-Devops/Project-Nautilus-KodeKloud-Engineers/README.md

 ## Future Work

 The goal is to continue transitioning from traditional SysAdmin roles to more advanced **DevOps**, **Cloud**, and **SRE** concepts.
+# 📘 Project-Nautilus-KodeKloud-Engineers

+This repository documents my journey through the **KodeKloud Initiative Program**, where I am working as a **System Administrator (DevOps Engineer in Training)**.
+My chosen tools for the program are **Git** and **Kubernetes**, and this repo serves as a log of all related tasks completed during the training.

+## 📌 Notes
+- I will update this document daily as I complete new tasks.
+- This serves as a reflection of progress and a knowledge base for revision.

 ## License